Hawaii Mesothelioma Lawyer

 The Pearl Harbor naval base on Oahu will always be infamous for the attack that occurred in 1941, but it is also an example of how military men and women were exposed to asbestos.
-Because of all the toxic chemicals, including asbestos, the Environmental Protection Agency designated the entire harbor complex a Superfund site because of all the toxic chemicals, and those include asbestos.
-Many buildings there have been targeted for abatement and clean up, including an Army barracks and buildings in the shipyard.
-Many veterans of the U.S. military have faced dangers from serving, and those include being exposed to the health risks of asbestos.
+Because of all the toxic chemicals, including asbestos, the Environmental Protection Agency designated the entire harbor complex a Superfund site.

 Asbestos Exposure in Schools

 In 2005, nine school buildings in the state were targeted for abatement of asbestos known to be in the ceilings, but 45 more were thought to also have issues with ceiling tiles.
 The problem was not just that asbestos was found in the ceiling, but that the ceiling tiles were left to deteriorate.
 Asbestos fibers can be released into the air in materials that are not maintained and disintegrate.

 Other Hawaiian Sites with Asbestos